-Understanding what the meaning of a crawl budget is and how to optimize it for SEO purposes is important if you want to have full control of what is going on with your website.
+Understanding crawl budget and how to optimize it is essential if you want search engines to efficiently crawl and index your website.

-- Why Is Crawl Budget Important for SEO?
+What Is Crawl Budget In SEO?

-This means that crawling does not directly impact the position a page will appear in organic search results.
+It should be emphasized from the beginning that crawling is not a ranking signal.
+This means that crawling does not directly impact the position in which a page will appear in organic search results.

 - If a website has a lot of pages, Google may not index them all (that’s why crawl budget optimization is necessary – more on this below)

-What is crawl budget optimization?
+When is crawl budget optimization important?

-How to Optimize Your Crawl Budget for SEO
+How to Optimize Your Crawl Budget For SEO

 - Provide for a hierarchical website structure